AI as We Describe It: How Large Language Models and Their Applications in Health are Represented Across Channels of Public Discourse: Results

+\begin{shaded} \textbf{Summary:} Public discussions had relatively neutral to low overall anthropomorphism of LLM entities.
+TikTok and Reddit showed wider ranges of anthropomorphism, with some highly human-like portrayals of LLMs, while Research Press showed the significantly least anthropomorphism. \end{shaded}

 In examining the symbolic representation of LLMs, we measured the degree of anthropomorphism in describing LLM-related entities.
 As Fig.~\ref{fig:anthro} shows, expressions across all discourse channels had interquartile ranges below zero, which means that public discussions had no apparent anthropomorphism tendencies and most direct references framed LLMs more as non-human entities.
 At the same time, we observed cross-platform differences in the representation of AI.
 Specifically, Research Press exhibited the lowest levels of anthropomorphism, which aligns with its tendency to adopt technical descriptions.
 In contrast, TikTok and Reddit tended to have wider ranges of anthropomorphism scores.
-These two platforms also contained highly anthropomorphized expressions with scores near or above 2 that described LLMs with human-like capabilities (e.g., \textit{``ChatGPT knows what's up in my mind''}), intentions (e.g., \textit{``AI wanted to be my friend''}), or relationships (e.g., \textit{``he fell in love with and married his AI chatbot''}).
+These two platforms also contained highly anthropomorphized expressions with scores near or above 2 that described LLMs with human-like capabilities (e.g., \textit{``my ChatGPT therapist just knows what's up in my mind''}), intentions (e.g., \textit{``my chatbot cares about me''}), or relationships (e.g., \textit{``he fell in love with and married his AI bot''}).
 Overall, verbs associated with the highest anthropomorphism scores included \textit{``arrive'', ``terrify'', ``baffle'', ``learn''}, while common verbs mentioned in the lowest scores were \textit{``cost'', ``apply'', ``use'', ``include''}.
 On the other hand, News and YouTube showed an intermediate pattern of moderate and less variable anthropomorphic framing, with fewer extreme values.